I'm Felipe.

 Eventually got both halves printed perfectly.

-Current Status: One Half Wired
+Current Status: Right Half Hardware All Working

 The Color Scheme